migz58/Simple-Todo---Angular/README.md

 ## Build

-Run `ng build --prod` to build the project.
+Run `npm build` OR `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests